6167656e74323431/fx-5800p/README.md

-# Programs fot the casio fx-5800p
+# Programs* fot the casio fx-5800p

+*Not all programs are in working order